algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 This part defines the various strengths of our current communication strategies:

-- Bi-weekly meeting among the team
+- Bi-weekly meetings among the team
 - Information flow among the team
 - Weekly Reports
 - KPIs fueled by communication